Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Numerical tests

 \section{Numerical tests}

-We study the recovery of real-world graphs to assess the performance of the proposed network topology inference algorithms.
-To this end, we specialize the problem in \eqref{E:general_problem} to recover a sparse adjacency matrix (thus $f(\bbS) = \| \bbS \|_1$ and $\ccalS = \ccalS_{\mathrm{A}}$) that is close in the Frobenius-norm sense to being diagonalized by the estimated eigenbasis $\hat{\bbV}$.
+{We study the recovery of synthetic and real-world graphs to assess the performance of the proposed network topology inference algorithms.
+To this end, we specialize the general problem \eqref{E:general_problem} to recover a sparse adjacency matrix (thus $f(\bbS) = \| \bbS \|_1$ and $\ccalS = \ccalS_{\mathrm{A}}$) that is close in the Frobenius-norm sense to being diagonalized by the estimated eigenbasis $\hat{\bbV}$.
 Accordingly, given $\hbV$ we solve the following convex optimization problem

-We first analyze the inference performance in controlled synthetic settings (Section~\ref{Ss:real_nets_synt_signals}), and then use this framework to gain insights about urban mobility patterns in New York City from data of Uber pickups in 2015 (Section~\ref{Ss:Uber}).
+A comprehensive numerical evaluation is carried out whereby we: (i)~study the graph inference performance in controlled synthetic settings (Section~\ref{Ss:performance_assess}); (ii)~carry out comparisons with some state-of-the-art algorithms (Section~\ref{Ss:performance_comp}); (iii)~use this framework to gain insights about urban mobility patterns in New York City from data of Uber pickups in 2015 (Section~\ref{Ss:Uber}); and (iv)~cluster companies using a graph obtained from time series of their daily opening and closing stock prices (Section~\ref{Ss:Stocks}).}